ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 ## HCX configuration
 {: #hcx_ordering-config}

-To install HCX, complete the following settings:
+To install HCX, complete the following steps:

 1. Select the **HCX Service Mesh target cluster**, either the management or the workload cluster.
 2. Specify the **HCX network connection** by selecting one of the following options.
 If any of the management or service mesh target clusters are deployed with private network only, the only networking option that you can choose is private.